munificent/journal/asset/post/2023-10-19-does-go-have-subtyping.md

 You know, that sounds an *awful lot* like subtyping.
 Is "assignable to" just Rob Pike's idiosyncratic way of saying "subtype of"?
 Does Go have subtyping in everything except name?
+Are we just playing semantics?
+(I mean, we're designing a programming language, so obviously *everything* we do is playing semantics.
+But I mean are we playing semantics with the language spec itself?)
 To fully answer that, we'll need to look at all of the kinds of types in a program.

 ## Composite types and variance

-If the only types in Go's type system were primitives like numbers, structs, and interface then I think you'd have a good argument that Go does have subtyping, just spelled differently.
+If the only types in Go's type system were primitives like numbers, structs, and interfaces then I think you'd have a good argument that Go does have subtyping, just spelled differently.
 But once you start looking at slice types and function types, the story changes.
 (And array and channel types too, but slices and functions are enough to make the point.)